mohamaddayoub/containerized-javaapp-mysql-memcached-rabbitmq-project/README.md

 - /src/main/resources/accountsdb
 - accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server
 - > mysql -u <user_name> -p accounts < accountsdb.sql
+## Validation
+> the login page of the web application:

+> Validate the database connection:

+> Validate the Memcache connection:

+> Validate data is coming from Database when user first time requests it:

+> Validate data is coming from Memcached when user second time requests it:
+>